-Contrary to popular opinion, further and farther don't have the same meaning.
-Basically, further refers to something that is additional and farther refers to actual distances between objects.
+Although they are often used interchangeably, further and farther don't have exactly the same meaning.
+Basically, farther refers to actual distances between objects while further refers to figurative distances or something that is additional or more.
 Here are some easy-to-understand definitions and examples of how to use the two words.

 Farther refers to a greater physical distance, a distance that has been measured.

 When used as an adjective, farther describes when one object is more distant than the other, requiring a measurement of the distance from one common point to both objects.

 - The red car is farther away than the blue car.

 - The raft carried the family farther north than they had planned.

 - The ice cream shop at the farther end of the boardwalk is cheaper.

 When used as an adverb, farther indicates an action that results in a greater distance.

 - The red car was driven farther than the blue car.

 - Looking up, she realized she had swum farther than she'd thought.